 Henry L. Bachman

-Henry L. Bachman, 1987, served in a number of technical and managerial positions at Wheeler Laboratories and Hazeltine Corporation.
+Henry L. Bachman, IEEE President, 1987, served in a number of technical and managerial positions at Wheeler Laboratories and Hazeltine Corporation.

-Mr. Bachman is a Fellow of the IEEE and has served in many leadership roles, nationally and locally.
-He was IEEE president in 1987.
+Bachman is a Fellow of the IEEE and has served in many leadership roles, nationally and locally.
+He was IEEE president in 1987, and president of the IEEE Foundation from 1994 to 1999.
 His IEEE awards include the Engineering Management Society, Engineering Manager of the Year, and the Centennial Medal.
 He is a member and Fellow of the American Association for the Advancement of Science and a Distinguished Alumnus, Fellow and Advisory Trustee of Polytechnic University.
-Mr. Bachman's activities in other professional and community organizations include: Past Chairman and Director, Long Island Forum for Technology; President and Director, Friends of Long Island Museum of Science and Technology; Director, Huntington Arts Council.
+Bachman's activities in other professional and community organizations include: Past Chairman and Director, Long Island Forum for Technology; President and Director, Friends of Long Island Museum of Science and Technology; Director, Huntington Arts Council.
 He is a recipient of the Long Island Distinguished Leadership award.

-Mr. Bachman was awarded the 1995 IEEE Haraden Pratt Award 'For outstanding leadership in service to the Institute, especially for contributions to the development of the strategic plan entitled IEEE Strategies for the Future.'
+Bachman was awarded the 1995 IEEE Haraden Pratt Award "For outstanding leadership in service to the Institute, especially for contributions to the development of the strategic plan entitled IEEE Strategies for the Future."